gnzlbg/static_vector/README.md

 >   - space: O(1).
 >
 > - _Exception safety_:
+>   - `noexcept`: never, narrow contract.
+>   - strong guarantee: if [first, last) span a `ForwardRange`, the range is not modified and
->   - strong guarantee: all constructed elements shall be destroyed on failure,
+>     all constructed elements shall be destroyed on failure,
+>   - basic guarantee: if [first, last) span an `InputRange`, all constructed
+>     elements shall be destroyed on failure,
 >   - re-throws if `value_type`'s copy or move constructors throws,
 >
 > - _Constexpr_: if `is_trivial<value_type>`.